 A history of Microsoft’s ERP systems

-This was Microsoft’s logo back in the 1980s, when accounting software that evolved into ERP systems, was being coded and designed.
 We didn’t even know what an ERP was nor were we aware that one day a business management software would be used to collect, store and interpret data from all business activities.
 Here’s how Microsoft’s ERP roots evolved into a market leader that is Dynamics 365.

 Microsoft Dynamics SL